oke-aditya/neural_encryption_networks/docs/templates/references.md

 These contain more detailed explaintions on concepts that we have used.

+- Autoencoders ->
+- Crpytography ->

+## Credits

+1. Autoencoder Image in docs is taken from
+Neural Network Projects with Python, James Loy

 ## Citations

 1. Volna, Eva and Kotyrba, Martin and Kocian, Vaclav and Janosek, Michal, “Cryp-